crf8472/libarcstk/BUILD.md

 be convenient or look good at its current stage!

-## Libarcstk code in my ``$EDITOR``
+## Deep language support in your ``$EDITOR``

-If you used to work with some features of what is called "deep language support" for C++, you may notice that libarcstk comes with a top-level ``.clang`` file that points to a file ``compile_commands.json`` in the same directory that will only exist if you generate it.
-Generate it by:
+The project provides a workflow to create a compilation database as a basic support for what is usually called "deep language support" (DLS).

+You may have noticed that libarcstk comes with a top-level ``.clang`` file that already points to ``compile_commands.json`` in the same directory.
+This prepares the support for clang-based DSL for libarcstk, but you have to create the compilation database on your own, for your compiler and your settings:

 	$ cd build
 	$ cmake -DCMAKE_EXPORT_COMPILE_COMMANDS=ON ..
 	$ ln -s compile_commands.json ..  # May or may not be required

-This generated file is a compilation database.
-If your ``$EDITOR`` is configured accordingly, the compilation database may (or may not) help your ``$EDITOR`` to provide some enhanced features for navigating the code (i.e.
+Whenever the compilation process changes - say, a source file is added or removed or the code changes significantly - you should recreate the compilation database.

-``goto-definition``) or autocompletion.
-If this sounds odd for you, it is completely safe to skip this paragraph, ignore the ``.clang`` file and just feel good.
+If this all sounds odd for you, it is completely safe to skip this paragraph, ignore the ``.clang`` file and just feel good.
+It will not get in your way.

-I used to work with autocompletion for C++ in neovim.
-With the project, I share the ``.clang`` file as a configuration stub for this.
-If you ignore it, it will not get in your way.

 ## Build on Windows ... duh!